 1. Personal care products

-The most common place you might notice explicit gender pricing is in the hygiene aisle, specifically for personal care products like shampoo, soap, razors, and deodorant.
+The most common place you might notice explicit gender pricing is in the hygiene aisle, specifically for personal care products like shampoo, soap, razors, shaving creams, body wash, and deodorant.
+There are price differences even though such products are similar no matter the gender.

 Pink packaging and floral scents don’t cost any more to produce than the equally stereotypical dark-colored male designs bearing names like “Tiger Punch” and “Hammerhead Shark Avalanche.”
 (Okay, I made those up, though I truly wouldn’t be surprised to see them on shelves).

 But revisit the New York DCA study, starting on page 33, and you’ll see that women’s versions of these products cost anywhere from 4-48% more on average.
-Personal care products are one of the pink tax examples you will see.
+Personal care products are one of the pink tax examples you will see very often.

 2. Children’s toys, clothing, and equipment